 The company's earnings will suffer well into next year due to slowing gross merchandise value growth, lighter margins, and accelerated investments, Morgan Stanley analyst Grace Chen said, according to Schaeffer's investment research.
 Chen remains "equal weight" rating for JD.com.

-Shares of JD.com were under pressure earlier this month after CEO Liu Qiangdong was arrested Labor Day weekend in Minneapolis, Minnesota, over a rape allegation.
-At the . . .
+Shares of JD.com were under pressure earlier . . .

 Already have an account?
 Sign In